 Paying down your debt can give you peace of mind and the freedom to chase other financial dreams.
 That makes it tempting to try paying off your mortgage early.
 This isn’t always the best option though.
 For starters, make sure you pay down high-interest credit card debt first.
 Then make sure you have some emergency savings to protect yourself from the unexpected.
 Investing for retirement is also a priority before you make other kinds of investments.
 If you’ve done all that and you have money left after making your regular mortgage payment, then you can consider making extra payments versus investing.

-- You have a high interest rate – anything around 4.5% of higher.
+- You have a high mortgage rate – anything around 4.5% of higher.

-- You’re nearing retirement – 50s and older.
+- You’re nearing retirement and are in your 50s or beyond.